cal-itp/eligibility-server/docs/configuration/settings.md

 Can be a path to a local file or a remote URL.
 For URLs, a simple anonymous GET request is made.

+### `SERVER_PUBLIC_KEY_PATH`

+The path to the public key corresponding to the [server's private key](#server_private_key_path), stored as a PEM text file.
+Used by clients to encrypt requests sent to this server.

+Can be a path to a local file or a remote URL.
+For URLs, a simple anonymous GET request is made.

 ### `SUB_FORMAT_REGEX`

 A regular expression that the request's `sub` field must match.